 Proggio was started by project managers just like you, fed up with the silliness of using a project planning system that hasn’t been updated for over a hundred years in the modern day workplace.
 Project managers know better than anyone else that people are the drivers of successful projects.
 Project manager know better than anyone else that the visual presentation of a project brings clarity to a project team – and that lacking a visual project plan sows confusion and eventual delays.

 Finally, Gantt got a makeover.
-A little mustache trimming, a new pair of glasses, tasks on the timeline, visually optimized, planned around the team, and presto.
+A little moustache trimming, a new pair of glasses, tasks on the timeline, visually optimized, planned around the team, and presto.
 He’s as good as new.

 Don’t stick with a Model T when you can get a Porsche.
 Ditch the outdated Gantt chart.
 Try Proggio today.